Are you a parent looking for help with your child’s French as a second language (FSL) studies?

 While I Grow Up French Club for Kids 9 to 14

-This virtual program is for French Second Language learners between the ages of 9 to 14 that wish to improve their French and need an outlet for their creative energy.
-This program allows kids to discover their uniqueness thanks to hundreds of creative online projects submitted by kids from around the world.
-Kids will be able to create video, photo or written projects which will be entered into monthly draws for prizes!
+The WIGUP Club platform is for French Second Language learners between the ages of 9 to 14 that wish to practice their French and need an outlet for their creative energy.
+This platform allows kids to discover their uniqueness thanks to hundreds of creative online projects submitted by other FSL kids from across the country.
+Kids will be able to create videos, share photos, create written projects all in FRENCH for the chance to win some awesome prizes!

 We need YOU!